-As a newborn’s father, I can attest to the challenge some men will face with immediate bonding with baby.
-For a mother, in most cases, it’s instinctive and the bonding comes almost instantly as soon as baby takes her first rest on mommy’s chest.
+As a newborn’s father, I can attest to the challenge some men will face with immediate bonding with their baby.
+For a mother, in most cases, it’s instinctive and the bonding comes almost instantly as soon as the baby takes her first rest on mommy’s chest.

 My father-in-law used to tell us about how the most exciting part of his day was coming home from a long day at work to bathe the children.
 It was his job and he loved it.

-Read (almost) Anything!
+Read (Almost) Anything!

 “If your baby is old enough to be eating solid food, you might as well be the maitre d’.
 It’s entertaining — see the food go in, and watch it come right back out!” // www.babycenter.com

 Get in there man and prepare to get your hands dirty!
 I remember saying “there is no way I can change a diaper!”, but once you get started it’s not as bad as you would think.
 It’s great for several reasons, not the least of which includes the contact time.
 You’ll feel more at ease to talk to the little one, more and more.